ansys/pymechanical-stubs/README.md

 # Documentation

+1. Install Mechanical 2023 R2 onto your computer.

+    Ensure the environment variable, AWP_ROOT232, is set to the location of Mechanical 2023 R2 (C:\Program Files\Ansys Inc\v232).

-1. Run main.py to generate the stubs from Mechanical 232.
+2. Run main.py to generate the stubs from Mechanical 232.

     python main.py